bgin/RF-EMT/README.md

 - **CUDA Path:**
   GPU kernels for large-scale, high-performance computations.
 - **Current Status:**
-  The project contains approximately 1,000 SIMD kernels and a comprehensive set of analytical and simulation tools for radar and EO system analysis.
+  The project contains hundreds of SIMD kernels and a comprehensive set of analytical and simulation tools for radar and Telecom system analysis and modeling.

 ## Usage